Share your feelings without fear of consequence or judgement

 While we have doctors and mental health professionals on our advisory board to guide our team, there’s no one telling you what to do or say.

 Groups are facilitated by someone with lived experience of mental health challenges.
-Our virtual groups welcome young people globally.
-Our face-to-face groups welcome young people from across London and the South East.
+Our virtual groups welcome young adults globally.
+Our face-to-face groups welcome young people from across Greater London.

 Untitled design - 2021-12-28T225054.631